isobelbutler/Game/README.md

 }
 ```
 **Solution:**
-Rather than creating an unecessary array in combo with *querySelectorAll* I changed it to just a *querySelectorAll*:
+Rather than creating an unnecessary array in combo with *querySelectorAll* I changed it to just a *querySelectorAll*:
 ```javascript
 let soilPatches = document.querySelectorAll('.barepatch');
 ```
 And then added a single for loop which could be used again and again.
 The *dataset.id* is so I could tell which patch was being interacted with in the console.
 By then adding one *addEventListener* which would listen for multiple functions (written elsewhere) rather than nesting *addEventListeners* and functions within each other, my code instantly became much more organised:
 ```javascript
 for (let i = 0; i < soilPatches.length; i++) {
   const patch = soilPatches[i];